phytec/kivy-demo/_sources/tutorials/first-steps-yocto.rst.txt

     $ bitbake phytec-headless-image

-The first compile process takes about 40 minutes on a modern Intel Core i7.
+The initial build might take around about 40 minutes on a modern Intel Core i7.
 All subsequent builds will use the filled caches and should take about 3 minutes.

-Installing the image on a SD card
+Installing the Image on a SD card
 ----------------------------------

-If everything worked previously, the images should be found under:
+If the build worked, find the images in:

 .. code-block:: bash

     cd yocto/build/deploy/images/<MACHINE>

-You can copy on the SD card the files with the extension :code:`.sdcard` or :code:`.wic`.
-To find them, you can use the command :code:`find` like that:
+Copy the files with :code:`.sdcard` or :code:`.wic` extensions onto the SD card.
+To find them, you can use the command :code:`find`:

 .. code-block:: bash

     find -name "*.wic"

-Like in the :ref:`tutorials/installation:Downloading a bootable image on the SD card` documentation, you have to unmout the partitions and copy the image you found with:
+Like in the :ref:`tutorials/installation:Downloading a bootable image on the SD card` tutorial, you have to unmout the partitions and then copy the image on the SD Card.
+For example:

 .. code-block:: bash

+    #unmount partitions of the SD Card
+    umount /dev/mmcblk0p1
+    umount /dev/mmcblk0p2

+    #Copy the image on the SD Card called mmcblk0
-    sudo dd if=phytec-headless-image-<MACHINE>.sdcard of=/dev/<your_device> bs=1M conv=fsync
+    sudo dd if=phytec-kivydemo-image-phyboard-pollux-imx8mp-3.wic of=/dev/mmcblk0 bs=1M conv=fsync